vmware/workflowTools/README.md

 <b>restApis/stc/test/resources/test.properties</b><br/>
 The jenkins, reviewboard and jira urls in there should be changed to match your actual servers.

-If someone has interest in adding perforce support to match the existing git support, that would really be appreciated.<br/>
 Email me at dbiggs at vmare.com if you have questions.